Rajan316/deep-learning/Face_Recognition/face_recog_images/README.md

 #### To detect multiple faces

 We have to change the block of code to recognize all faces in a frame using Dlib frontal face detector.
+We use the option getAllFaceBoundingBoxes from the AlignDlib module.

 ```{}
 embedded = np.zeros((metadata.shape[0], 128))